sherlock-project/sherlock/README.md

                         request; increases runtime; requires Tor to be installed and in system path.
   --csv                 Create Comma-Separated Values (CSV) File.
-  --site SITE_NAME      Limit analysis to just the listed sites.
+  --merge, -m           Merges output from multiple username searches into one file --site SITE_NAME      Limit analysis to just the listed sites.
 Add multiple
                         options to specify more than one site.
   --proxy PROXY_URL, -p PROXY_URL